One Life, Two Journeys

 Dr. Mark Forman brings his 25 years of practice as a psychologist as well as his 30 years of spiritual practice to bear on these important topics.
 He sees One Life, Two Journeys as an opportunity to pass on the lessons he has learned from personal experience as well as from his own teachers and mentors.

 A Satsang is a Sanskrit word meaning "in the company of the truth".
-Our Satsangs will be biweekly, 90 minute, online gatherings taking place every other Thursday at 5:30pm US Pacific Time and starting May 9th, 2024.
-The meetings are free with multiple pathways to donate.
+Our Satsangs are currently taking place every 1st Friday at 2pm Pacific on the Integral Life website.
+The meetings are free with a membership.
 The Satsangs will be led by Mark as well as occasional guest teachers.
 Satsangs will typically consist of:

 The goal of the One Life: Two Journeys Satsangs is to emphasize that we have two tasks to fulfill as traumatized spiritual seekers - one that heals trauma and settles us into normal life, and one that engages us spiritually and brings us into connection with a transcendent identification.
 The emphasis will be on the fact that these journeys are different, and we shouldn't expect one to address the deeper needs represented by the other.